SuYindu/suyindu.github.io/_pages/about.md

 Prior to my current position, I was an Algorithm Engineer at [Alibaba Group](https://www.alibabagroup.com/en-US/).
 I earned my Master's degree in Computer Technology and my Bachelor's degree in Energy Engineering, both from [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/).

 My research interests lie at the intersection of **software engineering (SE)** and **natural language processing (NLP)**.
-Please don't hesitate to contact me with any questions or to discuss potential collaboration opportunities.
+Please don't hesitate to contact me with any questions or to discuss potential collaboration opportunities at <yindusu@smu.edu.sg>.